Leahh147/whac-a-mole/README.md

 This part of the repository aims to provide help to train the simulators on university HPC.

 ## Use conda env and Install Dependencies
 First, under your working directory, clone the uitb_private and whac-a-mole repo respectively.
 The `uitb_private` repo is currently private, and if you need to clone it please contact `jh2425@cam.ac.uk` or Jiahao He in Teams.
-There's a submodule in whac-a-mole, called sim2vr.
-To pull the files, use the command below.
+Note that there's a submodule in whac-a-mole, called sim2vr.
+To clone all the files, use the command below.
 ```bash
 https://github.com/Leahh147/whac-a-mole.git --recurse-submodules
 https://github.com/Leahh147/uitb_private.git